the-wise-lab/transition-learning-public/README.md

 Model fitting using the pre-trained models is performed in the `Model fitting.ipynb` notebooks.
 This runs the model fitting procedure, estimates parameter values for each participant, and stores the results in the `./results` directory.
 It also estimates model fit using the WAIC method, allowing for model comparison and providing a measure of model fit for each participant.

+> [!TIP]
-> ❔ **NOTE**: The model fitting procedures contained in `scripts/train_sbi.py` will run faster on GPUs.
+The model fitting procedures contained in `scripts/train_sbi.py` will run faster on GPUs.
 The model comparison procedures are also relatively memory intensive, and may not run on machines with limited memory.

 ### 2. Analyses of confidence reports